gvwilson/thirdbit/fiction/madica/index.md

 A dozen rectangular hatches lay flush against the saucer's side, each large enough to swallow Madica's house.
 As Ike shot toward it, the one in front of them started to open.
-Slowly, slowly, much too slowly...
+Slowly, slowly, much too slowly…

 "We're going to crash!"
 Ike shouted, and despite her new-found courage, Madica *did* close her eyes.
 A moment later they flew straight